MosianeTS/CDV01_Career_Goals_Reflection_TEBMOS452_WFO2401_GROUPA_TEBOGO-MOSIANE_CDV01/README.md

      - Back-end developer
      - Full-stack developer
      - Software engineer
+     - DevOps engineer

 2. **Alignment with Personal Profile**:

       As an aspiring software developer, these roles and industries are perfectly aligned with my skills and knowledge and can provide a stepping stone to establishing a solid career in the tech industry.
+      My skills in HTML, CSS and JavaScript put me in a great position to succeed in a junior front end developer role.
-      Some of the roles researched promise to be in alignment with my values such as innovation and a good work-life balance.
+      Some of the roles explored promise to be in alignment with my values such as innovation and a good work-life balance.
 It is imperative for me to join an organisation that appreciates and promotes some or all of these values.
-I believe these values are critical in my continous development as a software developer and to succeed and establish a growing and impactful career.
+I believe these values are critical in my continuous development as a software developer and to succeed and establish a growing and impactful career.

 ### Part 3: SMART Career Goals